ruby - Namespaced model in Rails generating NameError: uninitialized constant -

 class bar::foo < bar::connection def self.test bar::foo.first #=> works foo.first #=> nameerror: uninitialized constant bar::foo::foo end def self.other_test foo.parent #=> object foo.superclass #=> activerecord::base object::foo.first #=> works activerecord::base::foo.first #=> works, "warning: toplevel constant # foo referenced activerecord::base::foo end end i can things working, i'm looking sounder understanding of what's going on. i'm assuming i'm missing between ruby's constant/class evaluation , rail's builtin auto-loading...

-- what .parentreturning (not 'parent' class)?
+.parentreturning (not 'parent' class)? - why error in

-- why error in .test, don't in rails console?
+.test, don't in rails console? - why

-- why object::fooseem work? right thing do?
+object::fooseem work? right thing do? - why

 i'm on rails '3.2.13' , ruby 1.9.3-p194, know!